benkozi/CECE/combo-test-runner/design/feat/20260708-1055-add-assertions-for-file-counts.md

 output directory (no recursion — everything the driver writes for a combo lands flat in its directory).

-The assertion runs after a successful driver call; a timed-out or nonzero run already fails the test before assertions and asserts nothing new.
+The assertion is evaluated only for a successful driver run; when execution failed, the assertion test skips explicitly (see the fixture section above) and the failure is reported by `test_driver_execution`.

 ### Assertion module